grantsingleton/Network-Channel/index.md

 ![graph](./graph.png)

 ## Comments
 I have not included my full solution or made my repository for this project public since it is a current project at the University and I do not want to aid plaigarism.
-I have shared this in order to show the process in which a two computers communicate over the network, and how threading is performed, in C++.
+I have shared this in order to show the process in which a two computers communicate over the network, and how threading is performed in Linux.